-The proposed research aims to guide the development of clinical strategies for the management of postoperative pain focused on sound mechanistic based therapeutic medications decreasing the risk of chronic pain.
-With multidisciplinary interests in orthopaedics, neurophysiology and anaesthesia, our research program integrates basic, translational and clinical initiatives for the prevention of CPSP to achieve transformative changes in the care of this challenging disorder.
+The proposed research from my laboratory aims to guide the development of clinical strategies for the managementof postoperative pain focused on sound mechanistic based therapeutic medications decreasing the risk of chronic pain.
+With multidisciplinary interests in orthopedics, neurophysiology and anesthesia, our research program integrates basic, translational and clinical initiatives for the prevention of CPSP to achieve transformative changes in the care of this challenging disorder.

 - Optimization of pain assessment during the perioperative period.